 You can find the loose or over tightened, and corroded connections by looking for the connection that has high-temperature fluctuations than related connections under the same power.

 Normally, the connection associated hotspots appear warmer, cooling with distance from the spot.

 Sometimes, a cold connection can also defective because of the power passed away from the high resistance connection.

-With thermal imaging camera, can find the undersized or broken wires and problematic insulation.
+With a thermal imaging camera, we can find the undersized or broken wires and problematic insulation.